 First Responders

+In emergencies, infant and young child feeding becomes a public health priority.
+First responders are on the front lines of keeping families safe and must be prepared to support both breastfeeding and non-breastfeeding families with compassion, knowledge, and resources.
 Ask your local first responders to review and share the information below, so that your community can recognize Breastfeeding Friendly First Responders!

 Breastfeeding in Public